algol60/const-webgl2/README.md

 # Obvious next steps

 - More complicated shaders to match Constellation.
-- Add lines, blazes, etc.
+- Add line distance from nodes, arrowheads on lines, blazes, etc.
 - Better (consistent) mouse interaction.
 Move the camera, or use a model matrix?
 - Selection, dragging, etc.
-- Use indexing to save buffer memory.
-- For x,y,z use a texture buffer and gl_VertexID/texelFetch() (like Constellation).